 This is our home on the Internet.
 Here you will find the latest news and information about us.
-Please be sure to check our Upcoming Events and our News for featured articles.
+Please be sure to check our Family of the Month, Upcoming Events and our News for featured articles.
 Visitors are invited to sign up for our online mailing list for special news and announcements.
 We hope you enjoy your visit and encourage you to check back often for updates!

 Please note that our General Membership meetings are on the first and third Tuesdays of each month.